Rondo

-By the beginning of the Classical period in 1750, the rondo form was already well established throughout Europe and the rondo form reached the height of its popularity in the late 18th century.
-During this period the rondo form was most frequently employed by composers as a single movement within a larger work; particularly concertos and serenades but also with less frequency in symphonies and chamber music.
+By the beginning of the Classical period in 1750, the rondo form was already well established throughout Europe.
+The rondo form reached the height of its popularity in the late 18th century.
+During this period the rondo was most frequently employed by composers as a single movement within a larger work, particularly in concertos and serenades but also less frequently in symphonies and chamber music.
 However, independent rondos were still written in this period, often as virtuoso pieces.
-Many European composers of this era used the rondo form, including the composers Joseph Haydn, Wolfgang Amadeus Mozart and Ludwig van Beethoven who all produced a significant body of music employing rondo form.
-These three composers were also important exponents of the sonata rondo form; a musical form developed in the Classical period which blended the structures of the sonata form with the form of the rondo.
+Many European composers of this era used the rondo form, including Joseph Haydn, Wolfgang Amadeus Mozart and Ludwig van Beethoven, each of which contributed to a significant body of classical music employing rondo form.
+These three composers were also important exponents of the sonata rondo form: a musical form developed in the Classical period which blended the structures of the sonata form with the form of the rondo.

 In the 19th century composers in the Romantic period continued to use the form with some regularity.
 Some Romantic era composers to produce music utilizing rondo form include Beethoven, Johannes Brahms, Antonín Dvořák, Felix Mendelssohn, Franz Schubert, Robert Schumann, Richard Strauss, and Pyotr Ilyich Tchaikovsky.

-Rondo form has continued to be used by some 20th-century and 21st-century composers; most often by those with a Neoclassical aesthetic or by those composers referencing classical music composition in some fashion.
+Rondo form has continued to be used by some 20th-century and 21st-century composers, most often by those with a Neoclassical aesthetic or to reference classical music composition in some fashion.
 Some 20th century composers to utilize rondo form include Alban Berg, Béla Bartók, Duke Ellington, Alberto Ginastera, Paul Hindemith, and Sergei Prokofiev.